Roll your way to better fitness: how to choose your skates

 Getting fit can be boring – really boring.
 So boring in fact, that the whole concept of getting fit in the first place soon begins to lose its appeal.
 There’s only so many times you can thump your trainers against a treadmill track before you tire of the process and end up spending your evenings curled up in front of the television set with a bag of crisps for comfort.
+So why not roll your way to better fitness: how to choose your skates.
+What The Deal Yo?!

 The good news is there’s another way to get fit.
 A much, much more fun way than simply staring ahead at a wall in the gym whilst listening to the sound of your own heavy breathing.
 It’s skating.
 This may seem like a bit of a peculiar activity to partake in when it comes to increasing your cardiovascular endurance, but the truth is that slipping on a pair of skates can really allow you to roll your way to better fitness in the long run.